UniversalDependencies/docs/structure.md

 When the natural head of a function word is elided, the function word will be "promoted" to the function normally assumed by the content word head.
-This type of analysis should in general be preferred over an analysis using the `remnant` relation, because it disrupts the structure less.
+This type of analysis should in general be preferred over an analysis using the [ud-dep/remnant]() relation, because it disrupts the structure less.
 The remnant analysis should be used only when there is no function word that can be promoted.
 The following examples illustrate promotion of auxiliaries, prepositions and subordinating conjunctions.